flaze-dev/git-vault/README.md

 # git-encrypt
-A tool that allows you to encrypt git files.
+A tool that allows you to encrypt files in your git repository.